Entête de page

 If you want a little break out of the maze of stalls, then head to Neustadt, an area of the city built by the Germans between 1871 and 1918.
 Make your way towards Place de la République – home to iconic landmarks like the Palais du Rhin, the National University Library and the National Theatre of Strasbourg.

 Next, head towards Place Saint-Thomas to admire the Saint-Thomas Church – known locally as the Protestant Cathedral.

 And if you’re hungry, take your pick from one of the many restaurants that line the Grand’Rue.

-Amble along the water’s edge, cross the Ill and pop into the Alsatian Museum, taking a journey through local popular traditions.
+Amble along the docks, cross the Ill and pop into the Alsatian Museum, taking a journey through local popular traditions.
 After exploring the museum, admire the illuminations along Rue du Vieux-Marché-aux-Poissons, Rue des Grandes-Arcades, or along the docks as night falls.
-Make your way to Place Kléber, a magical, sparkling scene that houses the Great Christmas Tree and the Village of Sharing (Village du Partage).
+Make your way to Place Kléber, a magical, sparkling scene that houses the Great Christmas Tree, the ice skating rink and the Village of Sharing (Village du Partage).

 Spend your evening marvelling at the Christmas lights in the Carré d’Or quarter.
 You can also join one of the walking tours run by the Tourist Office, every evening at 6 pm (the night watchman tour is a particular favourite).

 Next, head along the Grand’Rue to Place des Meuniers, which houses the Alsace farmers’ market, where you can sample some of the best local produce.

 Make your way to Place Grimmeissen to explore a different side of the Christmas Markets with the OFF Market.
 Here, you’ll find unique gift ideas from local, socially responsible and ethical organisations, such as vintage furniture, custom clothing, original crafts and organic foods.